filby89/spgc-eprevention-icassp2024/readme.md

 2. Participants are allowed to send multiple submissions (up to 5), however from each team we will evaluate only the last two sent.
 3. Each submission must be accompanied with a short (up to 1 page) description of the proposed system and methodology.
 4. Participants are allowed to use validation data and relapse annotations only for evaluating their solutions and not for training their models.
 We will only accept unsupervised methods (regarding the relapse annotations) for the challenge.
+5. Participants are encouraged to use the provided baselines as a starting point for their solutions.
+In addition, participants can open issues in this repository for any questions regarding the challenge/source code.
+6. IMPORTANT!
+The relapses.csv falsely contains one extra day at the bottom of the file.
+This is a mistake - participants should not predict the final day in test datasets.
+Please ignore this extra day.

 #### Submission
 We expect the participants to send us multiple .csv files with the following format: